mattsunsjf/iMLCP/README.md

 ## Versioning

-iMLCP uses the same version of MarkLogic Server, which is different from MCLP.
-Currently only a few versions are available (see branches), but a branch matching MarkLogic Server version can be made on demand.
+iMLCP uses the same version number of MarkLogic Server.
+See branches or tags for iMLCP releases.
+Branches matching previous MarkLogic Server version can be made on demand.
 Email [author](mailto:matt.sun@marklogic.com) for more details.

 ## Todo